SmartBear/cucumber-for-jira-issue-tracker/README.md

 # Cucumber for Jira issue tracker
 This repository tracks bugs and feature requests for Cucumber for Jira.
-To open a new support issue, click on the _Issues_ tab and then the _New Issue_ button.

 ## Before opening a new issue